'Sustainable Travel in a Changing World'

 - The Smarter Travel for Slough Programme (Chris Harte, Managing Consultant, Atkins)

-- Save Money and Cut Carbon: How Public Sector Organisations Can Better Manage their Business Travel (Martin Higgitt, Associate Director, SYSTRA JMP Consultants)
+- Save Money and Cut Carbon: How Public Sector Organisations Can Better Manage their Business Travel (Martin Higgitt, Associate Director, SYSTRA)

 12:30: Buffet lunch